Zephytron/Student-Report_Management-System/Howtorun.md

 Install Python:

 Make sure Python is installed on your system.
-You can download the latest version of Python from here.
+You can download the latest version of Python from microsfot store  (https://www.microsoft.com/store/productId/9NRWMJP3717K?ocid=pdpshare)

 Download an IDE:
 Download and install an Integrated Development Environment (IDE), preferably Python IDLE, which comes bundled with Python.
 Alternatively, you can use any other IDE like PyCharm, VS Code, etc.